Car care

 By Swab testing Self-Serve Car vacuums, Panda Hub’s shocking study has revealed which microbes are being unknowingly wiped all over people’s car interiors.

-Keeping your car clean is important, regularly vacuuming your seats and upholstery is all part of a good car cleaning routine.
+Keeping your car interior clean is important, regularly vacuuming your seats and upholstery is all part of a good car cleaning routine.
 You’ve been in a pinch, or you don’t have a good vacuum at home, it happens.
 The obvious solution for many is to spend 15 extra minutes at the gas station and vacuum your seats, carpets and trunk.

 But is this decision making your car cleaner?